Census Dots

 Native American/Other

-Of the 675 places in Georgia, Brinson is the 576th most populous.
+Brinson is ranked the 595th most populous place in Georgia, out of 675 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Brinson was ranked the 576th most populous place in the 2020 Census.

 Brinson's White Population